U.S. Route 29: Florida

-US 29 begins at U.S. Route 90 and U.S. Route 98 in downtown Pensacola, Florida.
-Throughout the state, U.S. 29 is twinned with the unsigned State Road 95.
+US 29 begins at US 90 and US 98 in downtown Pensacola, Florida.
+Throughout the state, US 29 is twinned with the unsigned State Road 95 (SR 95).

 The entire route in Florida runs within Escambia County.
-From its terminus north to State Road 296, it is known as North Palafox Street.
-From this point it is known as Pensacola Boulevard north to Ten Mile Road, approximately one mile north of U.S. Route 90 Alternate.
-Between SR 296 and the Molino community, U.S. 29 runs parallel to its former routing, which is now County Road 95A.
+From its terminus north to SR 296, it is known as North Palafox Street.
+From this point, it is known as Pensacola Boulevard north to Ten Mile Road, approximately 1 mi north of US 90 Alternate.
+Between SR 296 and the Molino community, US 29 runs parallel to its former routing, which is now County Road 95A.
 This former routing continues the name North Palafox Street from SR 296 north to Ten Mile Road.

 Alabama

-US 29, internally designated by the Alabama Department of Transportation as State Route 15 (SR-15), is a southwest-northeast state highway across the southeastern part of the U.S. state of Alabama.
-SR-15 ends in Brewton at a junction with US-31 (SR-3) and SR-41, but US-29 continues west with US-31/SR-3 to Flomaton and south on SR-113 to the Florida state line.
+US 29, internally designated by the Alabama Department of Transportation (ALDOT) as State Route 15 (SR 15), is a southwest-northeast state highway across the southeastern part of the U.S. state of Alabama.
+SR 15 ends in Brewton at a junction with US 31 (SR 3) and SR 41, but US 29 continues west with US 31/SR 3 to Flomaton and south on SR 113 to the Florida state line.

-U.S. Highway 29 and SR-15 traverse Alabama in a general northeast/southwest slope.
-It has never been a major route in the state; its significance was completely overshadowed with the completion of Interstate 65 and Interstate 85 during the 1970s.
-Today, US-29 and SR-15 serve primarily to connect numerous smaller towns and cities in the southwest, south-central, and eastern parts of Alabama, notably passing near Troy University, Tuskegee University, and Auburn University in the east.
+US 29/SR 15 traverses Alabama in a general northeast–southwest path.
+It has never been a major route in the state; its significance was completely overshadowed with the completion of I-65 and I-85 during the 1970s.
+Today, US 29/SR 15 serves primarily to connect numerous smaller towns and cities in the southwest, south-central, and eastern parts of Alabama, notably passing near Troy, Tuskegee, and Auburn universities in the east.

-US Highway 29 no longer passes through downtown Auburn or downtown Opelika.
-The US Highway is concurrent with Interstate Highway 85 from Exit 51, south of Auburn, to Exit 64, northeast of Opelika.
-This change was made by Alabama Department of Transportation in the 1990s.
+US 29 no longer passes through downtown Auburn or downtown Opelika.
+The U.S. Highway is concurrent with I-85 from exit 51, south of Auburn, to exit 64, northeast of Opelika.
+This change was made by ALDOT in the 1990s.
 Route markers have been appropriately relocated since then.

 Georgia

-US 29 passes through the northern portion of Georgia, starting in Hart County towards Athens and Gwinnett County and then onward to Atlanta.
+US 29 passes through the northern portion of Georgia, starting in Hart County toward Athens and Gwinnett County and then onward to Atlanta.
 The highway passes by notable universities, such as Georgia Tech and Emory University in Atlanta and the University of Georgia in Athens.
 US 29 meanders through Hartwell and the Lake Hartwell region near the South Carolina border.
-From West Point, Georgia (Just south of LaGrange, Georgia) at the Alabama-Georgia Line to downtown Atlanta, Georgia State Route 8 and Georgia State Route 14 are paired with US 29 at various points in the state.
+From West Point, (just south of LaGrange) at the Alabama–Georgia state line to Downtown Atlanta, SR 8 and SR 14 are paired with US 29 at various points in the state.
 US 29 to the southwest of Atlanta has been named Roosevelt Highway, since Franklin D. Roosevelt made his final journey northward from Warm Springs along this stretch of highway.
-Large crowds gathered along US 29 on this day in April 1945 to pay their final respects to the deceased President.
-Unfortunately for those who waited along the highway they missed seeing the president's body being transported back to Washington on a train that ran on nearby tracks.
+Large crowds gathered along US 29 on this day in April 1945 to pay their final respects to the deceased president.
+Unfortunately, for those who waited along the highway, they missed seeing the president's body being transported back to Washington DC on a train that ran on nearby tracks.